Luke Raley Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.85 team ERA that ranks fifth across all MLB pitching staffs.
+- The Guardians have the fifth-ranked team ERA across all league pitching staffs (3.85).

-- The Guardians allow the third-fewest home runs in baseball (142 total, 1.1 per game).
+- The Guardians allow the fourth-fewest home runs in baseball (145 total, 1.1 per game).

+- Curry (3-3 with a 4.10 ERA and 55 strikeouts in 79 2/3 innings pitched) makes the start for the Guardians, his ninth of the season.

-- In his most recent time out on Saturday, the left-hander tossed four innings against the Toronto Blue Jays, allowing five earned runs while surrendering six hits.
+- The right-hander's last time out came on Monday against the Minnesota Twins, when he went two innings, surrendering six earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.